satsandy01/Language-Identifier/README.txt

 	1. Download the corpus for that language.
 	2. Find the file within the corpus which contains the triplet wordId-word-frequency
-	3. Copy that file to the resources directory within this directory.
+	3. Copy that file to the bin/resources directory within this directory.
 	4. Open the file bin/resources/language.txt
 	5. Add an entry in this format:
 		"<language_name><tab>resources/<name_of_words-file_copied>".